Originally published in 2012

-Pavel Kubina: Signed as a free agent in 2006 for 4 yrs/$20M, some felt too much for his 40 point contributions.
-Kubina, a powerplay specialist, was misused in Toronto, stuck behind the first powerplay pair Kaberle and McCabe.
-Brian Burke eventually traded Kubina to clear cap space, sending the defender to Atlanta with Tim Stapleton for Garnet Exelby and Colin Stuart on July 1, 2009.
-Exelby and Stuart were not factors with the Leafs, though Burke used the cap room in part to sign Mike Komisarek and Francois Beauchemin.
-Kubina now plays for Tampa Bay.
+Pavel Kubina Signed as a free agent in 2006 for four years and $20 million – some felt too much for his 40 point contributions.
+Kubina, a powerplay specialist, was misused in Toronto, stuck behind the first powerplay pair of Kaberle and McCabe.
+Brian Burke eventually traded him to clear cap space, sending the defender to the Atlanta Thrashers with Tim Stapleton for Garnet Exelby and Colin Stuart on July 1, 2009.
+Exelby and Stuart were not factors with the Maple Leafs, though Burke used the cap room in part to sign Mike Komisarek and Francois Beauchemin.
+Kubina went on to play for the Tampa Bay Lightning.

-It’s pure speculation as to what Toronto might have received if all 5 of these players were traded at the deadline in 2008.
+It’s pure speculation as to what the Maple Leafs might have received if all five of these players were traded at the deadline in 2008.
 There weren’t many blockbuster deals that season, though some were significant.
-San Jose acquired Brian Campbell and a 7th round pick from Buffalo for Steve Bernier and a 1st round pick.
-The Penguins sent Colby Armstrong, Erik Christiansen, prospect Angelo Esposito and a 1st round pick to Atlanta for Marian Hossa and Pascal Dupuis.
-Colorado re-acquired Adam Foote in return for sending a 1st and 4th to Columbus.
+San Jose acquired Brian Campbell and a seventh round pick from the Buffalo Sabres for Steve Bernier and a first round pick.
+The Pittsburgh Penguins sent Colby Armstrong, Erik Christiansen, prospect Angelo Esposito and a first round pick to Atlanta for Marian Hossa and Pascal Dupuis.
+Colorado re-acquired Adam Foote in return for sending a first and fourth to the Columbus Blue Jackets.

-Could Toronto have received similar returns for trades involving Tucker, McCabe, Sundin, Kubina and Kaberle?
+Could the Maple Leafs have received similar returns for trades involving Tucker, McCabe, Sundin, Kubina and Kaberle?
 Quite possibly.
-It’s not as simple as saying if the player had waived his no-trade, the Leafs would have made deals.
+It’s not as simple as saying if the player had waived his no-trade, the Maple Leafs would have made deals.
 True, Tucker and Sundin were nearing retirement, and McCabe seemed on the decline.
-Yet, as veterans with playoff experience, any one of them could have played a role for a team hoping to win the Cup.
+Yet, as veterans with playoff experience, any one of them could have played a role for a team hoping to win the Stanley Cup.
 Perhaps no deals were offered because it was widely known the players would not make themselves available.
-Still, it’s reasonable to think a package of 2 players could have brought a prospect and a high draft pick, or that Sundin may have been worth a top-9 forward and a first round pick.
+Still, it’s reasonable to think a package of two players could have brought a prospect and a high draft pick, or that Sundin may have been worth a top-nine forward and a first-round pick.

-Had Cliff Fletcher had the ability to make deals, the Leafs may have been that much closer to building a playoff team.
-Interestingly enough, two of Brian Burke’s major transactions recently has seen Toronto acquire 2 players from the 2008 first round in Colborne (BOS – 16th) and Jake Gardiner (ANA – 17th).
+Had Fletcher had the ability to make deals, the Maple Leafs may have been that much closer to building a playoff team.
+Interestingly enough, two of Burke’s major transactions saw the Maple Leafs acquire two players from the 2008 first round in Colborne (BOS – 16th) and Jake Gardiner (ANA – 17th).
 In the grand scheme, no amount of speculating will change the events of the 2008 trade deadline.
-Leaf fans are long past holding grudges against these players.
+Maple Leafs fans are long past holding grudges against these players.
 Still, some wonder what could have been if things had gone a little differently in the late winter of 2008.